Resolving the muon $g-2$ tension through $Z'$-induced modifications to $\sigma_{\mathrm{had}}$: Loop contributions to

 The primary aim of this model is to reconcile experimental determinations of $\sigma_{\mathrm{had}}$ with the lattice-QCD calculation by the BMW collaboration.
 However, there is still a 1.6~$\sigma$ discrepancy between the value of $a_\mu$ obtained from the BMW lattice-QCD calculation of the hadronic vacuum polarization effects and the measured value for $a_\mu$.
 Moreover, the large hierarchy between the values of $g_V^e$ and $g_V^{ud}$ required to obtain the necessary shift $\Delta a_{\mu}^{\mathrm{HVP}}$ while also satisfying experimental constraints raises the question of why these couplings differ by orders of magnitude.
 One possibility is that only the quark couplings appear in the Lagrangian at tree level, with the couplings to other SM particles induced by a kinetic mixing $\epsilon$ between the $Z'$ and the photon.
 This mixing could be partially induced by a loop contribution of the up and down quarks, which are charged under $Z'$ and electromagnetic interactions.
 Thus, interactions between the new $Z'$ and the electron are induced at the loop level and are suppressed relative to the quark couplings.
 Note that in this case, a small coupling to the muon is also induced:

 It is then reasonable to ask whether this model under the above assumptions may reconcile BMW's lattice-QCD calculation with the experimental measurement.
-In particular, for a mass $m_{Z'} \simeq 0.8$ GeV, the contribution from $Z'$ loops gives a modification of~\cite{Pospelov:2008zw}
+In particular, the contribution from $Z'$ loops gives a modification of~\cite{Pospelov:2008zw}

 We can compare this to the discrepancy between the lattice-QCD BMW determination and the experimentally-measured value of $a_{\mu}$, which is approximately $\Delta a_{\mu}^{\mathrm{BMW-exp}} \simeq 1\times 10^{-9}$.
-For the benchmark case of $g_V^{ud}=0.3$ and $|g_V^e| \simeq 1.5\times10^{-3}$, we find that this model can lessen the tension between the lattice-QCD calculation and the experimental $a_{\mu}$ result.
-On the other hand, for lower values of $g_V^{ud}$ the required values of $|g_V^e|$ are larger, and thus the induced correction $\Delta a_{\mu}^{Z',\mathrm{loop}}$ is larger than the BMW-experimental discrepancy.
-For the benchmark values presented in Eqs.~(\ref{eq:unfixed_gud_CMD}) and (\ref{eq:unfixed_gud_KLOE}), the predicted correction is of order $0.9\times10^{-9}$ and $1.5\times10^{-9}$, respectively.
-For the fixed-width cases presented in Table~\ref{tab:gamma_benchmarks}, however, the correction is of order $7\times10^{-9}$, and hence the explanation of the small $g_V^e$ coupling proceeding from a kinetic mixing with the photon becomes unacceptable in this case.
+For the benchmark values presented in Eqs.~(\ref{eq:unfixed_gud_benchmarks}), the predicted correction would be of order $0.9\times10^{-9}$ to $1.5\times10^{-9}$.
+However, for the more realistic enhanced-width cases presented in Table~\ref{tab:gamma_benchmarks}, the correction is of order $10^{-8}$; for the relaxed $1\sigma$ benchmark in Eq.~\ref{eq:enhanced_1sigma_benchmarks}, meanwhile, the correction is of order $5\times10^{-9}$.
+Hence, the explanation of the small $g_V^e$ coupling proceeding from a kinetic mixing with the photon becomes unacceptable in this case.